-Here, the Complainant sought in part the "[n]names, date of hire, date of separation and reason for separation, salary, payroll record, amount and type of pension of individuals who either resigned or retired or terminated or otherwise separated from 2014 to the present."
-In response, the Custodian provided payroll and employee records containing the requested personnel information.
-The Complainant then filed the instant complaint on March 28, 2022, asserting the Custodian failed to provide the "real reason" for the officers' separations.
-However, the Custodian certified in the SOI that a complete response was provided at the time of the request, and subsequently certified that no response agreements exist between the Borough and separated officers Thus, the Complainant has not achieved the desired result and is not a prevailing party in this complaint.
+Here, the Complainant sought "[n]ames, date of hire, date of separation and reason for separation, salary, payroll record, amount and type of pension of individuals who either resigned or retired or terminated or otherwise separated from 2014 to the present," as well as any "agreement" providing the "reason for separation."
+In response, the Custodian provided records containing the requested personnel information.
+The Complainant then filed the instant complaint on April 7, 2022, asserting the Custodian failed to provide the "real reason" for the officers' separations.
+However, the Custodian certified in the SOI that the Borough did not possess any additional records, nor any agreements between the Borough and separated officers.
+Thus, the Complainant has not achieved the desired result and is not a prevailing party in this complaint.

 Therefore, the Complainant has not achieved the desired result because the complaint did not bring about a change (voluntary or otherwise) in the custodian's conduct.
 Teeters, 387 N.J.
 Super. at 432.
 Additionally, no factual causal nexus exists between the Complainant's filing of a Denial of Access Complaint and the relief ultimately achieved.
 Mason, 196 N.J. at 76.
-Specifically, the Custodian certified that he provided the Complainant with all responsive records in the Borough's possession, and that no responsive agreements exist between the Borough and separated police officers.
+Specifically, the Custodian certified that she provided the Complainant with all responsive records in the Borough's possession and that no agreements between the Borough and separated officers exist.
 Therefore, the Complainant is not a prevailing party entitled to an award of a reasonable attorney's fee.
 See N.J.S.A.
 47:1A-6, Teeters, 387 N.J.
 Super. at 432, and Mason, 196 N.J. at 76.